Scott Chisholm, first responder-changemaker-Collateral Damage founder

 Answering the siren call

-Scott started out studying criminology at Mount Royal University in Calgary, Alberta.
-He’d gone there planning to become a police officer, but quickly realized that wasn’t his calling.
-He did know, however, that he wanted a job where he could care for others.
-So, with his strong athletic background (which had expanded to include two Ironman triathlons, as well as hang gliding, rock climbing, windsurfing, sailing—just about anything that kept him moving), becoming a paramedic seemed like a natural extension of his talents and interests.
+Scott started out studying criminology at Mount Royal University in Calgary, Alberta; he’d gone there planning to become a police officer, but quickly realized that wasn’t his calling.
+What hadn’t changed, however, was that he wanted a job where he could care for others.
+With his strong athletic background (which had expanded to include two Ironman triathlons, as well as hang gliding, rock climbing, windsurfing, sailing—just about anything that kept him moving), becoming a paramedic seemed like a natural extension of his talents and interests.

 He completed the Paramedic program at St. Clair College in Windsor, Ontario in 1988, and then accepted what he thought would be a temporary job as a full-time paramedic in Thunder Bay, Ontario.
 But as fate would have it, he wound up meeting the woman who would become the mother of his children, sons Curtis and Kyle (now 17 and 15), and he made the northern city his home.